This topic describes how to define the multicast addresses for the IP senders.

 SDI Inputs → SDI#01 → IP Senders → Video

 If you scroll further down the IP Sender Multicast page, then there are three sets of additional fields.
-These can be used to change the UDP Port number (for the Video, Audio or Meta streams), the RTP payload value (for the Video, Audio or Meta streams) or the TTL (TimeToLive) value for all streams.
+These can be used to change the UDP Port, RTP payload or TTL (TimeToLive), globally, for all IP senders.

-All of the settings above can be checked from the Senders tab as follows.
+All of the settings above can be checked (and edited) for each IP sender from the Senders tab as follows.

 1. From the main "Devices" list, click on the processing blade label (to open the "Device Details" as described earlier).